Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Methods

 \subsection{Training and optimization}

 The network is trained in two stages.
-In the first stage, a large corpus of simulated interferometric data is used to pretrain the displacement regression branch.
-The simulated data cover random phase shifts, varying contrast, and additive noise, enabling the model to learn the nonlinear mapping between interferogram structure and fractional displacement within $[0,\lambda/2]$.
-During this pretraining phase, only the CNN and MobileViT branches are active; the LSTM and order-classification head remain uninitialized.
-The objective function is the mean squared error between predicted and ground-truth displacement:
+In the first stage, a large-scale set of simulated interferograms is used to pretrain the displacement regression branch.
+Although noise components are introduced into the simulated interferograms, the corresponding displacement values remain precisely known, enabling accurate supervision for regression learning.
+The simulated data include randomized phase terms, varying fringe contrast, and a range of additive noise components, enabling the model to learn the nonlinear mapping between interferogram structure and the fractional displacement within $[0,\lambda/2]$.
+During this pretraining phase, only the CNN and MobileViT branches are activated; the LSTM branch and the order-classification head remain uninitialized.
+The objective function is the mean squared error:

-In the second stage, the model is fine-tuned on real interferometric sequences collected from the experimental setup.
-During this phase, the MobileViT backbone and the first three convolutional layers in each CNN branch are frozen to preserve the spatial priors obtained during pretraining, while the LSTM branch and both output heads are optimized simultaneously.
-The loss function plays a crucial role in determining the quality and stability of image-based learning~\cite{zhao2018lossfunctionsneuralnetworks}; therefore, two independent objective functions are formulated for the displacement regression head and the order classification head.
+In the second stage, the model is fine-tuned using real interferometric sequences collected from the experimental setup in order to adapt the pretrained features to practical measurement conditions.
+Compared with simulated data, real interferograms contain complex noise sources.
+During this phase, the MobileViT backbone and the first several convolutional blocks in each CNN branch are frozen to preserve the pretrained spatial priors, while the LSTM branch and both prediction heads are optimized jointly.
+The displacement regression head and the order-classification head use separate loss functions to prevent interference between continuous and discrete prediction tasks.
+In particular, simulated data are mainly used to supervise the regression branch, as precise displacement labels are available, whereas real experimental data are primarily used to train the classification branch.
+This strategy reduces the model’s reliance on the calibration process and improves its transferability to different experimental conditions.